Raj Koothrappali: Relationships

 During season 12, Raj asks his now-divorced father to arrange another marriage for him: he ends up seeing an ambitious hotel concierge named Anu (Rati Gupta) whose cavalier and impersonal attitude to marriage leaves him briefly disheartened, but after she proposes to him while on one knee, he accepts.
 In "The Consummation Deviation", their attempts to be physical together bring about a brief relapse of Raj's mutism.
-In "The Paintball Scattering", Raj accidentally spies on Anu and they both conclude that they know very little about each other and they cancel the wedding.
+In "The Paintball Scattering", Raj accidentally spies on Anu, and they both conclude that they know very little about each other and they cancel the wedding.
 Afterwards, they agree to restart their dating relationship.
 However, near the end of the season, Anu accepts a job offer in London and asks Raj if he is prepared to move to England to live with her.
 Though initially hesitant, Raj decides to move, but at the last second, Howard intercepts Raj at the airport and convinces him to stay in Los Angeles, telling him that he will someday find and genuinely fall in love with a better match for him.
 Raj subsequently stays with his friends in America, presumably ending his relationship with Anu.
 In the last episode he is seen holding hands with Sarah Michelle Gellar but she asks him to stop, insisting that they are not on a date.

 Creation and casting

 Raj did not appear in the original, unaired series pilot, which only featured Leonard, Sheldon, and a different version of the Penny character, called Katie.
 The test audiences reacted negatively to Katie, but they liked Sheldon and Leonard.
 In the new pilot, Raj and Howard were added.
 Series co-creator Bill Prady stated: "The idea was, if they like these first two guys, let's give them two more".

-Raj's social anxiety around women was inspired by a former co-worker of Prady.
+Raj's social anxiety around women in the show was inspired by a former co-worker of Prady.
 Originally the character was called "Dave", and was an American born to Indian parents.
-This was changed when Nayyar won the role, who is an English-born Indian, born in London to Indian immigrants, who moved back to New Delhi, when Nayyar was 4 years old.
+This was changed when Nayyar won the role: he is an English-born Indian, born in London to Indian immigrants who moved back to New Delhi when Nayyar was 4 years old.
 When doing scenes in which Raj must consume alcohol in order to speak, Nayyar would drink non-alcoholic substitutes.
 When scenes called for Raj to drink grasshoppers, the substitute was a concoction of water, cream and a heavy amount of green food coloring.